LeonHeidelbach/trailblazer.nvim/README.md

 | `buffer_local_chron`                        | Only current buffer marks are traversed chronologically.                                                                                                                            |
 | `buffer_local_line_sorted`                  | Only current buffer marks are traversed from BOF to EOF.                                                                                                                            |

-### Mark symbols
+### Trail Mark symbols

+There are a total of four different mark symbols in TrailBlazer that can be customized to your
+liking:

+1. The „Newest Mark“ symbol
+2. The „Current Cursor“ symbol
+3. The „Next Mark“ symbol
+4. The „Previous Mark“ symbol

-Mark symbols allow you to see at a glance which of your marks is the newest, where the current mark cursor is located and which mark is the next or previous to be traversed from the current mark cursor position.
-As soon as multiple mark symbols would be displayed in the same line, only the last one will be shown as well as the total number of mark symbols within that line that.
-You can set all mark symbols to any **one** character you like.
-If you set it to more than one character, the second one will be cut off as soon as multiple marks are displayed in the same line and the number of marks will be shown as the first character if `multiple_mark_symbol_counters_enabled = true`.
-There can only be **two** characters displayed in the symbol line at all times.
+Mark symbols allow you to see at a glance which of your marks is the newest, where the current mark cursor is located and which mark is the next or previous to be traversed from the current cursor position within the trail mark stack.
+As soon as multiple mark symbols would be displayed in the same line of the sign column, only the last one in the stack, depending on the current sorting of the stack, will be shown.
+You can set all mark symbols to any **one** or **two** characters you like.
+There can only be a maximum of **two** characters displayed in the sign column at all times, which is a limitation of the Neovim API.
 If you set any mark symbol to an empty string (i.e. `""`), it will be disabled.
 All mark symbols can be styled through their respective highlight groups.

+#### Multiple Mark Symbol Counters

+This section is dedicated to the configuration table setting `multiple_mark_symbol_counters_enabled` which might be a bit confusing at the beginning.
+As explained in the section above, there are four types of mark symbols.
+As soon as there would be multiple mark symbols shown in the same sign column of a line, with this setting enabled only the last one in the stack will be shown, but now the number of mark symbols that are currently located within that line will be shown as the leading character in the sign column.
+This will give you a better notion of where the different mark symbols are roughly located even if they are not currently visible in the sign column.
+With four possible symbols that can be displayed in the sign column, the highest possible number that will be shown next to your mark symbol is `4`, if all of the above mark symbols are located on the same line.

+##### Let's give you an example of how this works:

+As soon as you create a new trail mark it will by default have two of the above symbols, the „Newest Mark“ symbol and the „Current Cursor“ symbol set to the same line, so you will have the number `2` visible next to your mark symbol.
+If you now place a new mark right next to the first one, we already have three of the possible symbols in the same line as the "Previous Mark" symbol would now be added to the line changing the displayed number to `3`.
+If you now add a third mark to the same line and peek move back to the trail mark before, we have the maximum number of four symbols in the same line as now the "Next Mark" symbol would also be added to the sign column changing the displayed number to `4`.

 ## 💻 User commands